AjithJosephThomas/marvel-magazine/README.md

 The functionalities mentioned in the test are met to the best of my understanding.

 Improvements:
-1)Bootstrap-sass.
+1)  Bootstrap-sass.
-2)Bootswatch-sass for theming.
+2)  Bootswatch-sass for theming.
-3)Masonary layout.
+3)  Masonary layout.
-4)Normalisation.
+4)  Normalisation.
-5)Transitions for views.
+5)  Transitions for views.

 What is pending: